ROSAF2/compose_playground/README.md

 ##### State Hoisting

 If for some reason we want to use the counter variable outside of `Counter()` we would need to "move up the state".
 This is also known as state hoisting.
-Hencem a stateless composable is a composable that does not hold any state.
+Hence, a stateless composable is a composable that does not hold any state.

-Let's grab the last example and remove the state from `Count()`into `Container()`.
+Let's grab the last example and remove the state from `Count()` into `Container()`.

 ```kotlin
 @Composable